buefy/buefy/README.md

 npm install buefy
 ```

 ### Import and use Buefy.
-You can also enable individual components:
+You can also enable individual components

 ```javascript
 import Vue from 'vue'